Stimulus Check Latest: Timeline For When Americans Could Receive Next Payment

 — Donald J. Trump (@realDonaldTrump) October 6, 2020

-So stimulus checks will have to wait until at least November, if not longer.
+So stimulus checks would have to wait until at least November, if not longer.
 Or not…

 If I am sent a Stand Alone Bill for Stimulus Checks ($1,200), they will go out to our great people IMMEDIATELY.
 I am ready to sign right now.
 Are you listening Nancy? @MarkMeadows @senatemajldr @kevinomccarthy @SpeakerPelosi @SenSchumer